What's in it for you?

 In December 2021 David joined the Hydro Nation Chair Research and Innovation programme where he leads the development and delivery of a unique technology support programme for exciting start-ups looking to support Scottish Water’s drive beyond Net Zero by 2040.

-Chief Executive Officer, Changeworks
+Chief Executive, Changeworks